 3 Steps to Recover After Getting Glutened

 Digestive Enzymes.
 Digestive enzymes help speed up the breakdown and absorption of macronutrients.
 Be sure to take an enzyme that includes dipeptidyl peptidase (DPP-IV), which helps break down gluten specifically.
-In fact, I recommend that those with celiac and gluten intolerance take enzymes with DPP-IV when dining out.
+In fact, I recommend that those with celiac and gluten intolerance take enzymes with DPP-IV as an extra precaution when dining out.

 Binding agents.
-Activated charcoal and bentonite clay bind toxins and help reduce gas and bloating.
-It’s best to increase water intake when taking either of these to avoid constipation, which will only delay healing.
+Activated charcoal binds toxins and help reduce gas and bloating.
+It’s best to increase water intake when taking this supplement to avoid constipation, which will only delay healing.

 Hydration.
 Fluids will help flush your system and keep you hydrated if you’re vomiting or have diarrhea.
 In addition to regular water, you can try coconut water, which contains electrolytes that may have been lost through vomiting or diarrhea.

 2. Decrease Inflammation

 Inflammation occurs naturally in our body when there has been an insult or injury to it.
 Decreasing this inflammation is essential to healing your gut.
 These three things will help you reduce inflammation quickly: